SPREP/madness/exercise3.md

 > docker containers have the bare minimum utilities installed

 3. Once logged in, we can change the default message displayed on the index.html page.
 Navigate to the default index.html page at /usr/share/nginx/html
+   > for apache httpd the directory for the index.html is at /usr/local/apache2/htdocs

 ```bash
 cd /usr/share/nginx/html